 When doing the windshield survey, identify damaged buildings that will most likely receive an Unsafe or Restricted Use placard.
-Northridge historical records show that the total of these placards came to about 30 percent of the total number of inspections performed.
+Northridge historical records show that the percentage of these placards came to 28.2 percent, or about 30 percent of the total number of inspections performed.

 Based on the available data, approximately 13 inspections per person per day were accomplished.
-Inspections are only done during daylight hours, no night shifts!
+(All inspections took place during daylight hours.
+This continues to be policy for this program, and is due to a variety of safety concerns.)